 OFAC maintains sanctions lists on their website, designed to inform the public of people, organizations, and other entities that are connected to illegal or illicit things like terrorism, drug trafficking, weapons distribution, and more.
 As a vendor manager, it is important to know your service providers are not using your financial institution's funds to support these types of activities.

-Is checking OFAC a best practice or regulatory requirement?
+Is checking vendors against the OFAC lists a best practice or regulatory requirement?

 How can I check the OFAC lists?